LauraCole1900/LauraCole1900/README.md

 # 👋 Hello!
 Welcome!
 I'm [Laura](https://lauracole1900.github.io/react-portfolio/).

-### I'm a 👩‍💻 webdev / 🎶 musician / 🥋 martial artist with a background in education and a passion for helping others.
+### I'm a 👩‍💻 webdev / 🎶 musician / 🥋 martial artist with a background in education, who gets excited about learning new things, and has a passion for helping others.
 Want to know more?

 * [My Github](https://github.com/LauraCole1900)
 * [My Repositories](https://github.com/LauraCole1900?tab=repositories)